kmesh-net/website/content/en/docs/developer/e2e-guide.md

 To run the E2E tests, execute the `run_test.sh` script located in the `./test/e2e` directory.
 This script automates the following tasks:

-1. **Installing dependencies:** Tools like Kind, Helm, and Istioctl ...
+1. **Installing dependencies:** Tools like Kind, Helm and Istioctl ...
 2. **Deploying a local image registry:** A Docker container functions as the local image registry.
 3. **Building and pushing the Kmesh image:** The custom Kmesh Docker image is built and pushed to the local registry.
 4. **Deploying Kubernetes cluster, Istio, and Kmesh:** These components are necessary for the tests and are set up in this step.